RomuloPires88/DoEStat/README.md

 - This class is ideal for factorial designs and provides tools to interpret experimental results.
 Input Requirements:
   - X: Matrix of coded factors (interactions can be generated within the class).
   - y: Response vector or matrix (should be formatted appropriately).
 - Effect Error and Confidence Intervals: Calculated using central points or replicates, leveraging the t-Student distribution for robustness.
-Graphs:
+- Graphs:
   - Automatically saved as image files.

 ## Examples Usage
+Here is an example to demonstrate the functionality of the `Analysis` class:
 ```python
 doe.Analysis(X,y,yc,type_matrix='interaction', effect_error='cp').effect_analysis()
 ```